 Night in the Woods is a character study focused on the character of Mae, a girl who just dropped out of college and is moving back in with her parents in the rust belt town she grew up in.
 While there she reunites with her old friends and discovers how their lives and the town have changed while she was gone.
 Most of the people she meets up with didn’t go to college, and so a lot of the story is about how they have transitioned into adulthood while Mae really hasn’t.
-Mae’s best friend Gregg and his boyfriend Angus are trying to save up to move out of town, while her other friend Bea is also living on her own and trying to make ends meet.
+Mae’s best friend Gregg and his boyfriend Angus are trying to save up to move out of town and to somewhere more accepting of their relationship, while her other friend Bea is also living on her own and trying to make ends meet.
 This contrasts nicely with Mae who is living with her parents and not working.
 Even her parents are having trouble due to local industries going out of business, but none of this financial burden is ever placed on Mae’s back.
-Ultimately, she gets to live a carefree life that nobody around her can.
+Ultimately, she gets to live a “carefree” life that nobody around her can.
 But she still isn’t satisfied and still felt the need to drop out of school.

 But the truth is that Night in the Woods isn’t a pure character study.
 While it’s hinted at throughout, the third act of the game becomes more of a ghost story/mystery than a character study.
-This initially made me worry that the game was either going to abandon the character study portion or use the mystery to too neatly tie up Mae’s problems or even give reasons/excuses for them.
-But thankfully the game doesn’t go there, at least not explicitly.
+This initially made me worry that the game was either going to abandon the character study portion or use the mystery to too neatly tie up Mae’s problems or even give reasons/excuses for them that aren’t tied to her own mental health.
+But thankfully the game doesn’t go there.
 The mystery is interesting enough on its own and reveals some dark secrets about the town, and it’s used to further progress Mae’s character and her relationships without overtaking them.
 It brings out the reasons she left school, but it doesn’t directly tie into them.
 And while I was initially disappointed that the game leaves some questions open surrounding the mystery, I actually think this correlates nicely to Mae not having all of the answers about her internal struggles.
 Things can now move forward, but it doesn’t mean everything is solved or that the past can be totally left behind.

 And while everything I’ve said about this game makes it sound depressing and serious, that’s only half true.
 When the characters aren’t contemplating their lives, they’re getting into hijinks, doing petty crimes, and hanging out.
 Night in the Woods is just as charming and comforting as it is challenging and depressing.
-You have a friendly knife fight, get drunk at a party, smash old lightbulbs with a baseball bat, and shoplift before realizing that shoplifting is bad and returning what you stole.
+You have a friendly knife fight, get drunk at a party, smash old lightbulbs with a baseball bat, and shoplift before feeling guilty and returning what you stole.
 And this works nicely in the story because while the other characters are teaching Mae to grow up, she is encouraging them to enjoy being young.
-The answer obviously lies somewhere in the middle, and the game does a good job of presenting that without saying it or making it too overt.
+It’s the give-and-take of a healthy relationship, and it makes these friendships feel real.

-And a lot of the subtlety that exists through all of these narratives can be attributed to the writing.
+A lot of the subtlety that exists through all of these narratives can be attributed to the writing.
 While it will automatically turn some people off, the young people in this game talk the way young people talk.
-As a young person myself I feel qualified to say this.
+As a Young Person™ myself I feel qualified to say this.
 Most of the things Mae says in the game, I could see myself saying.
 And the few times she said something that I wouldn’t personally say, I could imagine one of my friends saying it.
-There are plenty of games these days that try to capture the way young people speak, but Night in the Woods writer Bethany Hockenberry seems to understand these speech patterns and behaviors better than most people trying to.
-This style of writing makes the story and the characters much more believable than they would be otherwise.
-In a game that is supposed to mirror modern, real-life problems, making the language believable allows Hockenberry to get across a lot of emotions without being too overt with them.
+Night in the Woods writer Bethany Hockenberry wrote characters who talk like people, and that’s not something we see enoguh of.
+The game might star a bunch of anthropomorphic animals, but they’re more believably human than most other videogame characters.

-The game’s visual style and music also help contribute to maintaining these disparate tones.
+On the topic of the visuals, the game has striking aesthetics that help maintain the disparate tones.
 The color palate, consisting mostly of blues and oranges, creates this great balance of comforting and somber, as well as some vistas that are just beautiful to look at.
 The music is very similar.
 It does a great job of contributing to the feelings the game is trying to evoke, and it’s simultaneously relaxing and melancholic.
-Night in the Woods is an all-around aesthetic treat, with music and visuals that are not only great on their own but that also further the themes of the narrative.
+There’s a bridge at the end of town that you can sit on the railing of.
+Nothing happens; Mae just sits there, and the camera pans out a bit.
+But I went there multiple times when playing the game.
+It was nice to just sit there, take in the visuals and the music, and just decompress.
+Night in the Woods can get pretty heavy at times, and the game’s aesthetics help provide a bit of a respite from that.